colewebb/slipknot/README.md

 # slipknot
 Slipknot is a program, rendered in Python, for Linux, that gives new names to commands that you use a lot.
 It has at its core the dream of ultimate user configurability, where the computer confirms to what you want, not the other way around.

+It does this by tapping into a user-created database that containing a list of equivalence statements.

+An example: ff = firefox

+Slipknot, when run, presents a prompt similar to a bash shell.
+With the above example, if you were to type ff at the prompt and press enter, it would send the command firefox to the operating system to execute.

+If the user types something that doesn't show up in the database, it will pass the input to the system to execute.
+This means that you can treat Slipknot as a normal shell.

 # install

 To install this program, do the following things: